Why Save Files to Cloud Storage?

 Traditional Way: Download and Upload

-Advanced Way: Migrate Files from Dropbox to OneDrive with MultCloud
+Advanced Way: Transfer Dropbox to OneDrive with MultCloud

 MultCloud, as a free multiple cloud storage manager, supports online cloud to cloud transfer, sync, and backup without downloading and uploading among a variety of cloud drives, such as OneDrive, Dropbox, Google Drive, G Suite, MEGA, Amazon S3, Box and so on.
 You can easily transfer your files and data between clouds with MultCloud through only three steps, and there will be no data loss and no complex steps during the file transfer operation.
 Then, the following steps will guide you to perform file transfer easily.